 A procedure such as abdominal etching is designed specifically for the man who wants to create the appearance of a six-pack on his stomach.
 The surgery involves liposuction that further enhances the shape of the abdominal muscles.

 Although the male patient might approach plastic surgery in a different way than the average female, he can get just as much from the procedures.
-In the Washington, DC area, Dr. George Bitar and Dr. Robert Centeno regularly perform surgical procedures, as well as minimally invasive procedures, on male patients.
-To find out more about your plastic surgery options, contact their practice today for a consultation: (703) 206-0506.
+In the Washington, DC area, Dr. George Bitar regularly performs surgical procedures, as well as minimally invasive procedures, on male patients.
+To find out more about your plastic surgery options, contact his practice today for a consultation: (703) 206-0506.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.